Quick and Easy Instant Pot Potato Soup

 How to Make Instant Pot Potato Soup using Frozen Hash Browns

-In the insert pot of your Instant Pot, you’ll add a bag of frozen hash brown potatoes and some chicken broth.
 You’ll cook that at high pressure for 3 minutes, then allow a 10 minute natural release before performing a quick release of remaining pressure.

-Add some cubed cream cheese to the hot broth and stir it around for a few minutes until it’s melted.
-It will look a little strange and unappetizing at first, but don’t worry.
-That’s normal.
+Add the cream cheese.
+Stir in some cubed cream cheese to the hot broth, continuing to stir it around for a few minutes until it’s melted.

+It will look a little strange and unappetizing at first, but don’t worry, that’s normal.
 Once it’s all melted and the other ingredients are added, it will be a lovely, creamy soup.

-Last, season with salt and pepper and give it a good stir.
 Ladle it into soup bowls and top with bacon crumbles and more shredded cheese, if desired.

 Easy peasy!

-Notes and Adaptations for Instant Pot Potato Soup:
+Notes and Adaptations

 - There’s no need to thaw the frozen potatoes first.
 Just add them as-is to the insert pot!